The Moses language

 actually executed (e.g., in C and C++, the low-level language is typically

 machine code).
-As you saw in the previous section, Moses
+As you saw in the previous section, Moses follows this pattern:

 the higher-level syntax is a richly typed language, whereas the lower-level